The list of ingredients in your cosmetics products may seem long and hard to read.

-There are so many ingredients in your cosmetics products.
-Let me introduce you to the ingredients that are controversial and many skincare brands are removing from their formulas today.
+Let me introduce you to the most controversial ingredients, those that many skincare brands are starting to remove from their formulas.

 - Mineral oil

 Parabens are a type of preservatives that widely used in cosmetics.
 Preservatives are essential, they extend the shelf-life of the products and help to keep them free from bacteria.
 Check the ingredient list for PARABENS, a group of Preservatives that you can find at the end of the ingredient list.

 Parabens may cause skin reactions to those with inflamed skin, and some studies linked them affecting the endocrine system.
 [1,2,3]

 Natural and organic brands use approved preservatives for natural products.
 They are less likely to cause side effects.

 Those derived from natural sources or they are allowed to be used in natural cosmetics.

 It is always better to check online, most natural brands website will specify the preservatives that they are using.

 Find Information about the ingredients in your cosmetic on the Environmental Working Group’s Skin Deep database http://www.ewg.org/skindeep/